 \section{Abstract}

-We construct small resolutions of the moduli space $\overline{Q}_n$ of stable scaled $n$-marked lines of Ziltener and Ma'u--Woodward and of the moduli space $\overline{P}_n$ of stable $n$-marked ${\mathbb G}_a$-rational trees introduced in earlier work.
-The resolution of $\overline{P}_n$ is the augmented wonderful variety corresponding to the graphic matroid of the complete graph.
+We construct small resolutions of the moduli space $\overline{Q}_n$ of stable scaled $n$-marked lines of Ma'u--Woodward and Ziltener and of the moduli space $\overline{P}_n$ of stable $n$-marked ${\mathbb G}_a$-rational trees introduced in earlier work.
+The resolution of $\overline{P}_n$ is an augmented wonderful variety associated to the graphic matroid of a complete graph.
 The resolution of $\overline{Q}_n$ is a further blowup, also a wonderful model of an arrangement in ${\mathbb P}^{n-1}$.